Michael137/reasoned-soc/android/KERNEL.md

 ## Embedding Custom Kernel
 The kernel and AOSP projects are separate.
 To change the kernel of an AOSP build one has to check out and build the kernel image separately, embed it into the AOSP tree, rebuild the boot image and reflash the device.

+### Modern Kernel
+Instructions are mostly from [Android docs](https://source.android.com/setup/build/building-kernels) to build and embed the kernel in the AOSP tree

 1. Build kernel
 2. Copy `Image.lz4` file to some `<DIR>`
 3. `export TARGET_PREBUILT_KERNEL=<DIR>/Image.lz4`